Accurate Label Inspection [Success Story]

 An Ohio-based company produces heavy-duty plastic bottles for brands ranging from liquid laundry detergent and soft drinks to car care and lifestyle products.
 Product labeling is just one process that is fulfilled in their facility.

 The company was experiencing several quality control issues—bottles were coming off the line with missing, skewed and double labels.
 As a result, the customer was scrapping over 2,000 bottles a month, a process which requires them to cut out the mislabeled portion of the bottles and re-grind the plastic for reuse.
 Further, the labeling errors began prompting serious customer complaints.
 To avoid scrapping additional bottles and losing loyal customers, the company came to Banner for a label inspection solution.

-With the easy-to-use touch screen interaction, the customer was able to set up the cameras in a matter of seconds, and the remote display is an ideal solution for hard-to-access cameras on the line—users can see inspection images and access the user interface from the non-integrated display.
+With the easy-to-use touch screen interaction, the customer was able to set up the cameras in a matter of seconds, and the optional remote display is an ideal solution for hard-to-access cameras on the line—users can see inspection images and access the user interface from the non-integrated display.
 With the iVu solution, the customer can quickly and easily detect missing, skewed and double labels in real time, eliminating complaints and reducing the number of bottles scrapped.